S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/resolve-objections.md

 Below you'll find more guidance on how to go through each step.
 This process can be repeated until all objections have been resolved.
 As with all patterns in S3, your approach to resolving objections can be adjusted to suit your context.

-## Step 1: Come up with a proposal for an amendment
+## Step 1: Come Up With a Proposal for an Amendment

 *Come up with a suggestion for how to amend the proposal to resolve the objection based on information the objection reveals.*